Omicron wave prompts rationing of COVID medications in Alaska - Alaska Public Media

 You might have heard that there’s only one monoclonal antibody treatment that works against omicron, and it’s in very short supply.

 But as it stands right now, there are four products that the FDA has given emergency use authorization to that effectively treat omicron.
-In addition to the one monoclonal antibody treatment infused by IV, there are three are antiviral treatments taken as a series of pills.
+In addition to the one monoclonal antibody treatment infused by IV, there are three are antiviral treatments: Two are taken as a series of pills, and the third is infused in a series by IV.

 The antiviral medications interfere with how the virus replicates itself.
 The monoclonal antibodies are copies of particular proteins the immune system produces.
 They attach to the spikes on the coronavirus, keeping them from infecting cells.

-Note: Correction: An earlier version of this story misstated that all four products that the FDA granted emergency use authorization to that are effective against omicron are for people with mild and moderate cases of COVID-19.
-One of the antiviral medications called remdesivir is for people with COVID-19 who are hospitalized.
-It’s given in a series of IV infusions, not pills.
-It is fully FDA approved for certain patients, but still under emergency use authorization for others.